moibernabeu/moibernabeu.github.io/index.md

 description: Index
 ---

 Welcome to the my page.
-I'm a MSc in Biostatistics student at the Universitat de València also interested in Evolutionary Theory.
-Currently I'm working at the Evolutionary Genetics Laboratory at Institute for Integrative Systems Biology, a joint institute between Universitat de València and the spanish research council (CSIC).
+I am a MSc in Biostatistics student at the Universitat de València also interested in Evolutionary Theory.
+Currently I am working at the Evolutionary Genetics Laboratory at Institute for Integrative Systems Biology, a joint institute between Universitat de València and the spanish research council (CSIC).